italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 -----------------------------

 The ability of the Wallet Instance to obtain a Wallet Attestation is bound to its current state.
-The Wallet Instance calculates its current state based on its local credentials storage and its revocation state on the Wallet Provider's backend, if present.
+The Wallet Instance assesses its current state based on the Credentials stored locally and the Wallet Attestation issued by the Wallet Provider.

-The Wallet Instance lifecycle defines all possible states a Wallet Instance can be in, as well as the transitions between them.
-The Wallet Instance lifecycle is illustrated in the following diagram:
+The lifecycle of a Wallet Instance encompasses all the potential states it can configure, along with the transitions from one state to another.
+This lifecycle is depicted in the diagram below:

 .. figure:: ../../images/wallet_instance_lifecycle.svg
    :name: Wallet Instance Lifecycle
-   :alt: The image illustrates the Wallet Instance lifecycle, with the states explained below.
+   :alt: Illustration representing the Wallet Instance lifecycle, with the states explained below.
    :target: https://www.plantuml.com/plantuml/uml/SoWkIImgAStDuOhMYbNGrRLJyCm32kNafAPOAMH2c5mAG00N1YloBqWjIYp9pCzBpB5IA4ijoaoh1Ab25WUh2qlCoKm1gW1HYIMf83KGCKnJClDmg799JKmkoIm3IW1DAaejoyzEHRSBfpfCbmEzQQLGceVaDOH6x4emxS9KWd0mfgH3QbuAC801